 A ‘surprise’ wedding is not a surprise to the couple – but often to their guests.
 A couple may plan an impromptu wedding at a family gathering – or at their engagement party, when their friends and family will already be present.
-Some people may be alerted to the planned wedding, but the rest are generally unaware, until the couple leaves to gather rings and perhaps change clothes, or the officiant arrives and addresses the group.
+Some people should be alerted to the planned wedding, especially close family members, but the rest are generally unaware, until the couple leaves to gather rings and perhaps change clothes, or the officiant arrives and addresses the group.

 Couples may choose such a wedding for a variety of reasons, including being posted overseas, or when family circumstances dictate, or simply as a personal choice.
 Such ‘impromptu’ marriage ceremonies can be held in the home, in a restaurant, or a hall or the party room of an apartment building.
-Parents, siblings or close friends should generally be let in on the secret, and can be asked to carry rings, sign the license, or other special tasks.
+Parents, siblings or close friends should be let in on the secret, and can be asked to carry rings, sign the license, gather guests, or other special tasks.
 If an impromptu wedding is your choice, be sure to ask about our experience in planning the ‘surprise’ to best effect.

 Words of Welcome